Will Scar Tissue Be an Issue After Rhinoplasty?

-When it comes to Rhinoplasty surgery can change the shape, size, and structure of the nose, delivering incredible results for the right patient.
-Still, any surgery has one major drawback if not handled well: the potential for noticeable scar tissue after you’re healing is complete.
-Even rhinoplasty surgery, with its well-hidden incisions, can create visible scar tissue.
-To keep your natural results looking natural and without such scarring, you’ll need to take some precautions.
+Rhinoplasty surgery in New York can change the shape, size, and structure of the nose, delivering incredible results for the right patient.
+But just like any other surgery, there is one major drawback if not handled well: the potential for developing noticeable scar tissue after your healing is complete.
+Even rhinoplasty surgery with its well-hidden incisions can create visible scar tissue.
+To keep your results looking more natural without such scarring, you’ll need to take some necessary precautions.

 Why Does Scar Tissue Form?